jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chartsheet.rs` - A simple chartsheet example.
 A chart is placed on it own dedicated worksheet.

-* `doc_conditional_format_2color.rs` - Example of adding a 2 color scale
-  type conditional formatting to a worksheet.
-Note, the colors in the fifth example (yellow to green) are the default colors and could be omitted.

 * `doc_conditional_format_2color_set_color.rs` - Example of adding a 2
   color scale type conditional formatting to a worksheet with user defined minimum and maximum colors.